-- an organisational structure with defined roles, responsibilities and authorisation levels; - · terms of reference for the committees of the board of trustees; - · financial planning, budgeting and regular management reporting highlighting areas of financial risk; - · formal written and published policies for employees; - vetting procedures as required by law for the protection of the vulnerable; and - strategic risk management and review process.
+- an organisational structure with defined roles, responsibilities and authorisation levels; - · terms of reference for the committees of the board of trustees; - financial planning, budgeting and regular management reporting highlighting areas of financial risk; - · formal written and published policies for employees; - · vetting procedures as required by law for the protection of the vulnerable; and - · strategic risk management and review process.

 The academy trust has recognised its share of the Local Government Pension Scheme (LGPS) assets and liabilities in accordance with FRS102.
-A deficit has been recognised at 31 August 2022.